gregsexton/Sofia/README.txt

 * Easily manage your authors and subjects and quickly view the books you own by a specific author or in a specific subject.

+* Easily view the books you own on external websites with a single click.
+Sofia comes with a collection of default websites and you can easily add your own.

+* Quickly view a summary of a book in the preview pane.

+* View a reference book's table of contents to see if it contains specific material you are interested in.

+* Instantly read reviews from the web about books you own or are considering buying, directly in Sofia.

+* Liked a book?
+Within Sofia you can simply view books that have been judged to be similar.

 Importing books into Sofia